tiru007/WindowsVMusingTF/README.md

  - Creating availability set and adding VM to it.
  - updating VM after deployment.
  - Reading VM Password from AKV
+ - add a disk and initialising it, formatting it and assigning drive letter
+ - running post deployment scripts

 # Next version
 - Azure AD Domain Join